bill-amadio/Spoon-Knife/testReadMe.md

 **Overall notes about these scripts:**
 - The scripts are sequential as noted by their number.
-- All file path-related options assume the file path given is relative to `OpenPBTA-analysis`.
+- All file path-related options assume the file path given is relative to `OpenPBTA-analysis/analyses/sex-prediction-from-RNASeq`.
-- By default, the scripts will not overwrite existing files of the same name.
-However, this can be overridden with `--overwrite` option.
+- The scripts create user-specified output directories that do not exist at run time.
+- The scripts add files whose names do not match existing files in the output directories.
+Output files whose names match existing files overwrite the previous versions.

 ### 01-setup_db.py